ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 **Identifier** –
 an identifier for internal use in configuration files, templates, PHP code, etc.
-It must be unique, can only contain lowercase letters, digits and underscores;
+It must be unique, can only contain lowercase letters, digits, and underscores.
-the maximum length is 50 characters.
+The maximum length is 50 characters.
 (Mandatory.)

 **Description** –
 a detailed description of the content type.
 (Optional.)